Ambroisie/blog/content/posts/2020-07-16-generic-flyweight-cpp/index.md

 The flyweight is a well-known [GoF](https://en.wikipedia.org/wiki/Design_Patterns) design pattern.

-It's intent is to minimize memory usage by reducing the number of instantiations of a given object.
+Its intent is to minimize memory usage by reducing the number of instantiations of a given object.

 I will show you how to implement a robust flyweight in C++, as well as a way to